Login

 Rest during sex if you need to; it’s not a marathon.

-Whatever your path is, you have many options to explore, including physical therapy for pelvic cancer.
-Your sexuality is important, and you should feel empowered to bring it up with your team of providers.
+Whatever your path is, you have many options to explore, including physical therapy for breast and pelvic cancer.
+Your sexual health is important, and you should feel empowered to bring it up with your team of providers.

 Resources: